umbraco/UmbracoDocs/10/umbraco-ui-builder/actions/overview.md

 ---
-description: Configuring actions in Konstrukt, the back office UI builder for Umbraco.
+description: Configuring actions in Konstrukt, the backoffice UI builder for Umbraco.
 ---

 # Actions